Sv1745/CivicSense/STORAGE_SETUP.md

 ## Required Storage Buckets

-Your CivicSense app needs these storage buckets in Supabase for file uploads to work:
+Your CivicNetra app needs these storage buckets in Supabase for file uploads to work:

 ### 1. issue-photos
 For storing issue report photos